dev-dive-ng/dev-dive-ng-Registration-team-mike/Readme.md

 Simple HTML & CSS Form - Team-1 Entry
 This project is a simple task assigned to the DevDive Cohort-1 students by facilitator/mentor Mr. Uchechukwu Prince Nwulu.
 The cohort was divided into three teams, and this project is the entry from Team-1.

-Team Members / Authors
+Team Members/Authors
-Kelechukwu Favour - kelechukwufavour.faye@gmail.com
+Kelechukwu Favour <kelechukwufavour.faye@gmail.com>
-Godsplan Elot - elotgodsplan2@gmail.com
+Godsplan Elot <elotgodsplan2@gmail.com>
-Bello Babatunde - bellobabatunde72@gmail.com
+Bello Babatunde <bellobabatunde72@gmail.com>
-Michael Adebanjo - adebanjomicheal45@gmail.com
+Michael Adebanjo <adebanjomicheal45@gmail.com>
-MBA - [email TBD]
+Mba Eberechukwu   <mbaeberechukwu444@gmail.com>

 Task Overview
 The goal of this project is to build a simple HTML and CSS form that collects the following user data: